Have you ever considered directing your child’s entertainment into an enrichment experience that naturally leads to talk of God?

 “I enchanted my Diamond Chestplate to Bane of Arthropods!”

-Consider listening when your child tells you about his last videogame session, as he inevitably will.
+Admittedly, these exclamations from your child sound like undecipherable mumbo-jumbo.
+But consider listening when your child tells you about his last videogame session.
 Don’t shut down this byway of communication.
-It may sound like undecipherable mumbo-jumbo, but within his eager description is the seed by which you can mold his experience of solo entertainment into enrichment—and a pathway to contemplate God.
+After all, his eager description is the seed by which you can mold his experience of solo entertainment into enrichment—and a pathway to contemplate God.

-Leaning toward science, when he mentions excavating iron, gold and diamond in Minecraft, you can show him the Periodic Table of elements.
+Similarly, when he mentions excavating iron, gold and diamond in Minecraft, you can show him the Periodic Table of elements.
 Ask him on what day of creation God likely made all of these elements.
-You might mention that “some of what God created on Day One is what we are now made of—physical matter-energy, amazingly arranged in atoms and molecules that ultimately comprise our material bodies.”(1) This is Bible and science extracted from a Minecraft experience.
-It’s relevant to something fun the child is doing, but it also brings the child into a new level of awareness about the game’s contents.
+You might mention that “some of what God created on Day One is what we are now made of—physical matter-energy, amazingly arranged in atoms and molecules that ultimately comprise our material bodies.”(1) But you needn’t memorize that specific line!
+Find a relevant science fact that you can easily retain and share.
+This way, you will both learn something.
+This is Bible and science extracted from a Minecraft experience.
+It’s relevant to something fun the child is doing, but it also brings him into a new level of awareness about the game’s contents.

-God has allowed the creation of videogames; you have allowed videogames into your home.
+God has allowed the creation of videogames.
+You have allowed videogames into your home.
 God cares what your child is learning through gaming; so do you.
-With your help, your child can learn to see the glory of God in his world of fun.
+By turning entertainment into enrichment, your child will learn useful lessons.
+These lessons will help him see the ways of God in his world of fun.

 (1) Institute for Creation Research, Acts & Facts, May 2013, p.
 11.